CTC vs In-Hand Salary Guide India 2026-27

 | Total CTC | ₹12,00,000 |

-Several mandatory deductions reduce your CTC to arrive at your in-hand salary:
+Several mandatory deductions reduce your gross earnings down to take-home:

 1. Employee Provident Fund (EPF) — ~12% of basic